cheminfo/nmrium-docs/docs/20_1d-spectra/05-processing/05-processing.md

 # Processing

-NMRium offers the possibility to perform a Fourier transformation (FT) on the raw data of one-dimensional NMR spectra.
-To process an FID, open the FID by dragging it into the **Drag and drop here** box ([section 2](#2-open-spectra)).
+NMRium can perform a Fourier transformation (FT) on the raw data of one-dimensional NMR spectra.
+To process an FID, drag it into the **Drag and drop here** box.

-NMRium automatically performs zero filling and then Fourier transformation.
-Phase correction is also performed automatically.
-You have the option of viewing all automatically performed work steps.
-Open the processings panel to view the individual steps.
-You can reversibly undo a step by removing the tick in the corresponding line or setting it again.
-To permanently remove a step, click on the recycle bin symbol in the corresponding line.
-The step is deleted.
-If you remove all tick
+NMRium automatically performs zero filling, Fourier transformation, and phase correction.
+You can review every step in the **Processings** panel.
+Toggle the checkbox on a line to reversibly disable or re-enable a step.
+To remove a step permanently, click the recycle-bin icon on its line.

-### Fourier transformation
+## Fourier transformation

 To prepare the FID for the Fourier transformation, click onto the **Zero Filling** icon to the left of the spectrum.
 Set the desired values for **Size** (zero filling) and **Line Broadening** (exponential window function) and click **Apply**.
 Then start the Fourier transformation by clicking on the **FFT Filter** button to the left of the spectrum.